 To learn more about F-1 on OPT status, visit:

 - International post-doctoral students

-- Employment in OPT status is limited to 1 year, however, in some instances, a student may be eligible for a one time extension of 24 months of OPT status/authorization
+- Employment in OPT status is limited to 1 year, however, in some instances, a student may be eligible for a one-time extension of 24 months of OPT authorization (called STEM-OPT)

 - F-2 spouses cannot work; however, they may engage in part-time study